StratusLab/stratuslab.github.com/_posts/2013-06-06-review-resizefs.md

 Suppose we want to resize Ubuntu-13.04-x86_64-base-1.0.img image.
 In this image, root disk has actually 5GB of space, and we want to resize it to 10 GB.

-First thing to do, create a sparse file with 10GB of space.
+First thing to do, create an image file with 10GB of space.

     $ dd if=/dev/zero of=my_new_ubuntu_image_10GB.img bs=2048 count=10000000